Effective Treatment with Minimal Scarring

 This type of cardiology is typically used in the treatment of disease occurring in the coronary arteries.
-The physicians at Tampa Cardiology Associates will first diagnose your condition through thorough history taking, physical examination, and non-invasive methods, and, if required, may proceed to a test called cardiac catheterization.
+The physicians at Tampa Cardiovascular Associates will first diagnose your condition through thorough history taking, physical examination, and non-invasive methods, and, if required, may proceed to a test called cardiac catheterization.
 This procedure helps the physician define the degree of disease present in your coronary arteries, checks the pumping action of the heart, and checks the functionality of the heart valves.
 This test assists your physician in determining whether further invasive/interventional techniques are needed, such as angioplasty or stenting.

 What are the Available Treatments?